Sultanow/dt_society/README.md

 If all requirements have been successfully installed you can start the frontend on a local development server (port 4200 as default) with the Angular CLI:
 `$ cd app/angular`
-`$ npm install`
+`$ npm install`  (only needed before first run)
 `$ ng serve --open`

 ## Application usage

 ### File upload

 Currently the application supports `.tsv` and `.csv` datasets, which contain a column with country codes.
-You must specify the appropriate separator when uploading your dataset.

 ### Data filtering

-There are 2 dropdowns which must be selected to provide visualisations and forecasts:
+There is one dropdown which must be selected to provide visualisations and forecasts:

-- Country column: column in the dataset that contains country names/codes
 - Feature column: name of the feature of interest

 Depending on the format of your dataset, you might optionally have to provide the name of column that contains timestamps.